jabowery/TECK/README.md

 Imagine every member of Congress were pressured into making one and only one campaign promise:

-"I will cede my voting power to my constituents as determined by their publicly auditable and at-will revocable delegations of authority."
+"I will cede my voting power to my constituents."

+Under TECK:

+* Political campaigns are simple demonstrations of how constituents would vote on the bills currently before Congress.
-Unlike political rhetoric, any voter can, at any time, determine whether this promise is being kept or not.
+* Any voter can, at any time, audit whether this campaign promise is being kept or not.
+* Constituents may auditably delegate their voting power and, at-will, recall their delegation.
+* All Congressional negotiations devolve to negotiations between constituent delegations.

 TECK works by making all votes, delgated or direct, public via a website so anyone with sufficient interest can at any time verify the *audit*.
 The key is the public availability of the *audit*.
 TECK works by keeping track of citizen delegates so that ordinary citizens *can* but don't *need* to be actively involved with politics to exercise their legitimate rights as the ultimate auditers.
 If there is someone they trust, say an elder in a family or church, they simply declare their delegate to be that trustee.
 These trustees may in turn throw their delegates to other trustees. **All delegates are revocable at any time**.
 The sole plank in the campaign platform of TECK candidates is that they will make a good-faith attempt to abide by the votes of their constituents *as **represented** by their delegates* during the legislative session.
 Given the current corruption of electoral politics and the alienation of the voters from it, anyone who knows someone who can run a small computer system can make a credible bid against an incumbent as a TECK.